 The Tower of London was still being used as a prison in the early part of the 20th century.
 Inmates during this time included Nazi criminals Rudolph Heiss and Josef Jacobs (the last person to be executed at the Tower).
 In 1952, the Kray twins were also imprisoned at the Tower for a few days.

 Men, women and children as young as eight were held here from 1848 to 1878 for crimes ranging from stealing a waistcoat and Bible, to highway robbery and murder.
 There were 7 hangings of murderers here.
-Their bodies were buried in the Lucy Tower where they remain til this day.
+Their bodies were buried in the Lucy Tower where they remain to this day.

 Many of the prisoners were segregated from other prisoners to help them reflect on their actions and reform their behaviour.